 Receiving Address field, and set the spending

-anonymity set 1.
+anonymity set of 1.

 # First round CoinJoin change

-When you have a KYC red shield
+Let's say that you have a KYC red-shield

-anonymity set 1 change coin.
+anonymity set 1 designation.

 # Second round CoinJoin change